History of Germany (1945–1990): West Germany (Federal Republic of Germany)

 The millions of displaced persons and the refugees from the eastern provinces had all been integrated into the workforce.
 At the end of the decade, thousands of younger East Germans were packing their bags and migrating westwards, posing an ever-growing problem for the GDR nomenclature.
-With the construction of the Berlin wall in August 1961 they hoped to end the loss of labor and in doing so they posed the West German government with a new problem—how to satisfy the apparently insatiable demand for labor.
+With the construction of the Berlin Wall in August 1961 they hoped to end the loss of labor and in doing so they posed the West German government with a new problem—how to satisfy the apparently insatiable demand for labor.
 The answer was to recruit unskilled workers from Southern European countries; the era of the Gastarbeiter (foreign laborers) began.
+Germanies western regions had started to adapt a very "Americanized" political landscape as it closely compared to many other capitalist countries.

 In October 1961 an initial agreement was signed with the Turkish government and the first Gastarbeiter began to arrive.
 By 1966, some 1,300,000 foreign workers had been recruited mainly from Italy, Turkey, Spain, and Greece.
 By 1971, the number had reached 2.6 million workers.
 The initial plan was that single workers would come to Germany, would work for a limited number of years and then return home.
 The significant differences between wages in their home countries and in Germany led many workers to bring their families and to settle—at least until retirement—in Germany.
 That the German authorities took little notice of the radical changes that these shifts of population structure meant was the cause of considerable debate in later years.